 – Enable Memory Overcommit:

-If safe, allow memory overcommit by adjusting vm.overcommit_memory
+If safe, allow memory overcommit by adjusting vm.overcommit_memory:

 echo 1 > /proc/sys/vm/overcommit_memory